honzastim/bughunter/README.md

 # BugHunter

-BugHunter is a Python script designed to analyze Python code files in a specified directory, detect errors using the xAI Grok API, and optionally fix them.
-It generates a `bugs.md` file listing all detected issues and allows users to overwrite the original files with corrected versions.
+BugHunter is a Python script that analyzes Python code files in the current directory, detects errors using the xAI Grok API, and optionally fixes them while respecting the project's intended functionality as described in the `README.md` file.
+It generates a `bugs.md` file listing all detected issues and overwrites the original files with corrected versions upon user confirmation.

 ## Features

-- **Error Detection**: Scans all `.py` files in the current directory (excluding `bughunter.py`) and identifies errors using the xAI Grok API.
+- **Error Detection**: Scans all `.py` files in the current directory (excluding `bughunter_en.py`) and identifies errors using the xAI Grok API.
+- **Documentation-Aware Fixes**: Reads the `README.md` file (if available) to ensure fixes align with the project's intended functionality.
-- **Error Reporting**: Saves detailed error descriptions in a structured `bugs.md` file.
+- **Error Reporting**: Saves detailed error descriptions in a structured `bugs.md` file in English.
-- **Code Correction**: Offers to automatically fix detected errors and overwrite the original files with corrected code.
+- **Code Correction**: Automatically overwrites original files with fixed code, preserving the functionality outlined in the `README.md`.
 - **Interactive Interface**: Prompts the user for an xAI API key and provides options to fix errors, skip fixes, or exit the program.

 ## Prerequisites

 - Python 3.6 or higher
 - An active [xAI API key](https://x.ai/api)
-- Required Python packages: `requests`
+- Required Python package: `requests`

 Install the required package using:
 ```bash